 Step 1: General Settings

-- With these buttons you can switch forward to the next step or go back to the last one.
-When you are happy with your configuration, then switch forward.
+❹ These buttons allow you to move forward to the next step or back to the previous one.
+When you are happy with your configuration, continue forward.

 Step 2: Template Settings

 There settings allow you to configure your template selection in detail.